-Another country that further complicates the issue is France, which has used the word “jumeaux” in reference to Tullece and Goku.
+Separate from (and simultaneously courtesy of) the film’s dub, the word “jumeaux” has been used in reference to Tullece and Goku.
 In particular was the 1995 debut issue of a magazine called simply Jam, which had a character relation chart that used this word to describe the two characters.
-Unfortunately, this word typically applies to biological twins, when in the case of these characters it is more along the lines of a doppelganger with no evidence what-so-ever of biological relation.
+Unfortunately, this word typically applies to biological twins, when in the case of these characters it is more along the lines of a doppelgänger with no evidence what-so-ever of biological relation.

-If you are still looking for further evidence, check out this image from the Dragon Ball Z Movie 7 “Film Anime Comic”:
+For further evidence, see this supplemental image from the Dragon Ball Z Movie 7 “Film Anime Comic”:

 Goku’s Mother is Selypa

-As with most characters in DB, no mention of Goku’s mother is ever made, and there is no evidence what-so-ever that Selypa was it.
-This is the topic of many dōjinshi and fan-fiction, however; a common name for Goku’s mother in older fan-fiction was a variation on “Turnip”.
+As with most characters in Dragon Ball, no mention of Goku’s mother is ever made in the series-proper, and there is no evidence what-so-ever that Selypa was the mother.
+This had been the topic of many dōjinshi and fan-fiction, however; a common name for Goku’s mother in older fan-fiction was a variation on “Turnip”.

 Again, the image above from the Dragon Ball Z Movie 7 “Film Anime Comic” clears things up quite well, showing no relation of Selypa to anyone other than Bardock, and only in a subordinate (buka) relationship along with her other three crew mates.